Multi-particle collision simulations of 2D one-component plasmas: anomalous transport and dimensional crossovers

 \section{The Model}

 We consider a OCP, namely a system of $N_p$ charged particles of charge $q$ and mass $m$ (e.g. electrons), embedded in a neutralizing and static homogeneous background (e.g. ions) with charge density $\varrho$.
 The state of a OCP is fully determined by a single macroscopic quantity, the plasma coupling parameter, usually defined \cite{1999RvMP...71...87D,doi:10.1063/1.4900625} as the ratio of a typical nearest-neighbour interaction potential energy and mean thermal energy as

-In the equation above, $k_B$ and $T$ are the Boltzmann constant and the plasma temperature\footnote{If the system is not in thermal equilibrium, then the denominator in Eq. (\ref{plasmpar}) is substituted by the average particle kinetic energy $\langle K\rangle$.}, respectively, while $\bar U$ is the typical inter-particle Coulomb potential energy.
-For a two-dimensional OCP with (averaged) particle number density $n$, due to the logarithmic nature of the Coulomb interaction in two dimensions one has
+In the equation above, $k_B$ and $T$ are the Boltzmann constant and the plasma temperature (or the average particle kinetic energy $\langle K\rangle$ if the system is not in thermal equilibrium), respectively, while the form of the mean inter-particle Coulomb potential energy $\bar U$ depends on the dimensionality of the system and the screening of counter-charges \cite{2011PhPl...18f3701O}.
+Typically, it is assumed that